Subterranean Voice;

 Thank you for visiting Subterranean Voice; Abisko Sweden!

 You are invited!
 We are accepting drawings based on the sounds heard in these recordings.
-Please send a picture of your drawing to theundergroundsoundproject@gmail.com.
-These drawings will be archived and may be exhibited as this project grows in other locations.
+Please send a picture of your drawing to undergroundsoundwalk@gmail.com.
+These drawings will become part of an evolving archive that may be exhibited in future iterations of the project.

-Subterranean Voice; Abisko is part of a broader international project by artist Nikki Lindt exploring subsurface sound.
+Subterranean Voice; Abisko invites deep listening to the hidden acoustic life of landscapes in transition; where sound, memory, and environmental change meet beneath the surface.
+It is part of a broader international project by artist Nikki Lindt exploring subsurface sound.
 Other projects in this public art series, such as The Underground Sound Project in New York City’s Prospect Park, also invite visitors to slow down and listen deeply.
 By merging art, science, and collaboration, the projects in this series create immersive experiences that invite people to listen- not just to the earth, but to each other and the urgent environmental challenges we face.

 In Partnership With